rdk/p2rank/misc/tutorials/hyperparameter-optimization-tutorial.md

 # Optimizing parameters that are not involved in training new classifier,
 # but rather in aggregating results into pockets.
 # We can allow to train only one RF model in the beginning (-hopt_train_only_once 1).
-# Note: this is not really ideal because of overwriting to one particular RF model.
+# Note: this is not really ideal because of overfitting to a one particular RF model.
 ./prank.sh hopt -c config/train-new-default -out_subdir HOPT -label TREES  \
     -t chen11-fpocket.ds \
     -e joined.ds \